With nearly 1,000 players and 100 teams, Waterside Karori offers football to players of all ages - from 5 to 80.

 Our Swifts Talent Centre aims to ensure Karori players set the benchmark for talent, skill and ability.

 Our Holiday Programmes, Karori Kicks Programme, Football Fives 5-a-side and Football in Schools provide players more opportunities to have fun playing football and to remain involved in football throughout the year.

-Our men's first team plays in the Central League, and we are excited for another season in the top flight.
+Our Men's first team plays in the Central League, and our Women's in the W-League.

 Waterside Karori was formed from the merger of two renowned Wellington football clubs - Karori Swifts and Waterside.